 6. Brownie Fat Bombs

-Fat bombs are fun and simple keto treats that satisfy your cravings without sugar or artificial ingredients.
+Fat bombs are fun and simple keto desserts that satisfy your cravings without sugar or artificial ingredients.
 These brownie bites are delicious and make an excellent snack for kids or as a light dessert.

 - Half a cup of almond flour